sjasminetya/telegram-frontend/README.md

 </p>

 # Telegram
-Telegram chat created using Vue JS framework.
+Telegram chat created using Vue JS framework and Socket IO.
 Telegram is a website application chat real time, users can send message with friends and update profile, also users can view current location friends.
 Created with design not complicated and user friendly.

 ## Features
 * **Chat real time**